 - Increase students' sense of responsibility

 - See mistakes as part of learning

 - Remove the struggle for power

-- Be positive and regulating
+- Be positive, regulating and respectful of the biology of stress.

 - Increase independence and reinforce positive choice to improve behaviour through:

 - The use of descriptive praise

+- Special responsibilities/ privileges

-- Special responsibilities/privileges - Preferred activities beyond the timetabled, e.g. soft play; IPad time; bike/ scooter - o Promote communication with carers to praise achievement.
+- Preferred activities beyond the timetabled, e.g. soft play; IPad time; bike/ scooter - o Promote communication with carers to celebrate achievement.

-Behaviour should be viewed systemically and within the context of important relationships and the environment (i.e. a relational or functional communication pattern rather than an internal problem).
+Behaviour should be viewed systemically and within the context of important relationships and the environment; i.e. a relational or functional communication pattern rather than an internal problem.